AntonioNoack/RemsTsunamis/Report.md

 From the graphics pipeline, you only can write to a single pixel (storage cell) at once from a kernel.
 Because of that, the shader computes the update from the left (top) and right (bottom) cell edge, and then writes the updated value to the result framebuffer (writable 2d memory within OpenGL).

+To visualize the CPU engines, the underlying triangle mesh is updated after every update/frame.
+For the GPU engines, the mesh is generated on the GPU in the Vertex shader stage of the graphics pipeline.
+This has the advantage of reduced CPU-GPU communication, but also the issue that click-testing within the engine is currently done on the CPU side, so the fluid cannot be clicked directly, or the engine would need to fetch the data from the GPU for that case.

 ### GPU Compute Engine

 The compute pipeline of OpenGL allows for more advanced memory accesses, e.g., shared memory.
 It has the disadvantage from a graphics perspective, that you cannot use the hardware rasterizer and tesselator.